Tom Thomson: Exploring Algonquin Park (1912–13)

 In fall 1912, Albert Robson, Grip's art director, moved to the design firm Rous & Mann.
 A month after returning to Toronto, Thomson followed Robson and left Grip to join Rous & Mann too.
 They were soon joined by Varley, Carmichael and Lismer.
 Robson later spoke favourably of Thomson's loyalty, calling him "a most diligent, reliable and capable craftsman".
 Robson's success in attracting great talent was well understood.
 Employee Leonard Rossell believed that the key to Robson's success "was that the artists felt that he was interested in them personally and did all he could to further their progress.
 Those who worked there were all allowed time off to pursue their studies ...
 Tom Thomson, so far as I know, never took definite lessons from anyone, yet he progressed quicker than any of us.
 But what he did was probably of more advantage to him.
 He took several months off in the summer and spent them in Algonquin Park."

-In October, MacDonald introduced Thomson to Dr. James MacCallum.
+In October, MacDonald introduced Thomson to James MacCallum.
 A frequent visitor to the Ontario Society of Artists' (OSA) exhibitions, MacCallum was admitted to the Arts and Letters Club in January 1912.
 There, he met artists such as John William Beatty, Arthur Heming, MacDonald and Harris.
 MacCallum eventually persuaded Thomson to leave Rous and Mann and start a painting career.
 In October 1913, MacCallum introduced Thomson to A. Y. Jackson, later a founder of the Group of Seven.
 MacCallum recognized Thomson's and Jackson's talents and offered to cover their expenses for one year if they committed themselves to painting full time.
 MacCallum and Jackson both encouraged Thomson to "take up painting seriously, [but] he showed no enthusiasm.
 The chances of earning a livelihood by it did not appear to him promising.
 He was sensitive and independent, and feared he might become an object of patronage."
 MacCallum wrote that when he first saw Thomson's sketches, he recognized their "truthfulness, their feeling and their sympathy with the grim fascinating northland ... they made me feel that the North had gripped Thomson as it had gripped me since I was eleven when I first sailed and paddled through its silent places."
 He described Thomson's paintings as "dark, muddy in colour, tight and not wanting in technical defects".
 After Thomson's death, MacCallum helped preserve and advocated for his work.